Be part of your community and help shape how social housing is delivered

-Community gardens are supported under the Community Greening Program - a partnership between FACS and the Royal Botanic Gardens and Domain Trust, with additional support from Eden Foundation and the involvement of local councils, community housing providers, non-government organisations and private sponsors.
+Community gardens are supported under the Community Greening Program - a partnership between DCJ and the Royal Botanic Gardens and Domain Trust, with additional support from Eden Foundation and the involvement of local councils, community housing providers, non-government organisations and private sponsors.

 There are over 200 gardening projects on or near social housing areas across NSW from Minto to Dubbo, including: